Scarface-Tony-Montana/Mechan/README.md

 Also, please make a channel for mod logs in your Discord server.

-Once you have that done, edit the `config.json.example` file and then rename the file to `config.json`.
+Once you have that done, edit the `config.json` file in `Settings` folder.

 ![Bot Application](https://cdn.discordapp.com/attachments/660622013819256842/663388630399713291/unknown.png)